 A 61-year-old man presents to the hospital with fever, dry cough, and difficulty breathing.
 He also reports feeling very tired and unwell.
 He has a history of hypertension, which is controlled with enalapril.
 On exam, his pulse is 120 bpm, his temperature is 101.6°F (38.7°C), and his oxygen saturation is 88%.
 He appears acutely ill.
 He is admitted to hospital in an isolation room and is started on oxygen, intravenous fluids, and venous thromboembolism prophylaxis.
 Blood and sputum cultures are ordered.
 Chest x-ray shows bilateral lung infiltrates, and computed tomography of the chest reveals multiple bilateral lobular and subsegmental areas of ground-glass opacity.
 A nasopharyngeal swab is sent for real-time reverse transcriptase polymerase chain reaction testing, and the result comes back positive for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) the next day.
-The patient develops respiratory distress 7 days after admission and is transferred to the intensive care unit and started on mechanical ventilation.
+The patient is started on dexamethasone.

 Case history #2

 A 26-year-old woman presents at her local COVID-19 testing clinic with symptoms of a sore throat and loss of taste.
 She denies having a fever, and has not knowingly been in contact with a confirmed case of COVID-19.
 After being tested, she is advised to go home, self-isolate until her test results are sent to her via text message, and call her doctor if her symptoms get worse.
 She receives a text message later that day confirming that her test is positive for SARS-CoV-2, and that she must self-isolate according to her local public health recommendations.